Estimated reading time: 16 minutes

 - How to get the best deal from Rogers Wireless– Tell the agent you’ll bake him/her a fresh batch of chocolate chip cookies.
 Asking sounds like a good start.
 There is no magical way to talk to someone when getting a deal apart from being polite and honest about what you want.

-- The Weekend die for you– No, No don’t die all I want is to go out for dinner and drinks.
+- The Weekend dies for you– No, don’t die; all I want is to go out for dinner and drinks.
 OH… perhaps you were looking for The Weeknd Die For You song.
-Ah… in that case great choice.
+Ah… in that case, great choice.

-- EDIBLE free budget binder– Hey, if you want to eat your budget feel free but if you’re looking for a budget you can EDIT than I have a budget for you on CBB that you can download for FREE.
-No eating required.
+- EDIBLE free budget binder– Hey, if you want to eat your budget, feel free, but if you’re looking for a budget, you can edit it.
+Then I have a budget for you on CBB that you can download for FREE.
+No eating is required.
 How’s that for a deal?

 Don’t forget to Follow me on Social Media and Subscribe to the blog

 - The Saturday Weekend Review #201 : 10 Frugal Ideas For Gift Wrapping Christmas Presents

 - The Saturday Weekend Review #202: How to Change Christmas Traditions You Can’t Afford